 Label: Absurd Trax

 Hailing from Hong Kong, Absurd Trax is a crew of DJs, producers and creative individuals.
 Their third, brilliant release comes from A Spiritual Journey (or ASJ) and sounds like the oeuvre of a Hong Kong born-and-raised producer willing to find a balance between roots and discovery, tradition and exploration, local and global Internet culture.
 Listening to The Road to Become One, I can’t help perceiving a sense of spirituality lingering throughout the nine tracks.
 Yes, I know it sounds obvious given the producer’s name and even the name chosen for the release; yet, there’s something intrinsically inscribed in her music that achieves this effect without further explanations.
 For me, it’s the mix of traditional instruments and melodies smoothly blending with sharp beats, or the metallic and hectic percussions somehow humanized by lascivious melodies.
 Maybe the most captivating element is the presence of the voice, giving this album a higher aura.
-I felt aroused by these tracks, as if I was witnessing the process of machines being humanized, and a human dissolving herself in the electric (and electronic) marvels of XXI century.
+I felt aroused by these tracks as if I was witnessing the process of machines being humanized, and a human dissolving herself in the electric (and electronic) marvels of XXI century.
 The track titles also allude to several states and feelings: “Reverie”, “Awareness”, “Dreams”, “EPHEMERAL”, “Desolation”.
-Let me guarantee you this album is one of the most rewarding way of spending 30 minutes of your time, daydreaming of Hong Kong skyscrapers, crowded streets, quiet gardens, sweating dancers in warehouse parties, traveling in space and time via your Internet connections, and so on.
-The road to become one is right at a Bandcamp player’s reach, let’s start the spiritual journey.
+Let me guarantee you this album is one of the most rewarding ways of spending 30 minutes of your time, daydreaming of Hong Kong skyscrapers, crowded streets, quiet gardens, sweating dancers in warehouse parties, traveling in space and time via your Internet connections, and so on.
+The road to becoming one is right at a Bandcamp player’s reach, let’s start the spiritual journey.

 By Lorenzo Montefinese